 International Civil Aviation Day

-This holiday was first established by the International Civil Aviation Organization (ICAO) in 1994 in preparation for the celebration of their 50th anniversary.
+This holiday was first established by the International Civil Aviation Organization (ICAO) in 1994 in preparation for the celebration of its 50th anniversary.
 The United Nations General Assembly officially recognized December 7th as International Civil Aviation Day.
-It’s since been a holiday celebrated all over the world.
+It has since been a holiday celebrated all over the world.

 Interesting Facts About Aviation

-As we did our due diligence for this holiday, we found some very interesting facts about this holiday.
+As we did our due diligence for this holiday, we found some very interesting facts about aviation.
 Facts that we think anyone celebrating this holiday is going to want to learn about.
 Let’s check them out before we talk about how this holiday is often observed.

-• Hartsfield-Jackson Atlanta Airport is the world’s busiest commercial airport in the world.
+• Hartsfield-Jackson Atlanta Airport is the world’s busiest commercial airport.

 • Hartsfield-Jackson Atlanta Airport was visited by over 110 million passengers in 2019.